daskeete/Feb26Response/README.md

 # Feb26Response

-## Convolve the two 3x3 matrices that were assigned to you with your 9x9 matrix and calculate the resulting two matrices
+## Convolve the two 3x3 matrices that were assigned to you with your 9x9 matrix and calculate the resulting two matrices ss

-Original Matrix
+### Original Matrix
 <code>

        [[ 0,  0, -1,  0,  0,  2,  1,  0, -1],
        [-1,  0,  0, -2, -1,  0, -1, -1, -1],
        [ 0,  0,  1,  1, -2,  0, -1, -1, -1],